 Introduction to the Common Reading Experience:

-The University of Kentucky's Common Reading Experience is a collaborative effort between New Student and Parent Programs/Student Affairs and other campus partners designed to introduce new students to academic life at the University.
+The University of Kentucky's Common Reading Experience is a collaborative effort amongst New Student and Parent Programs, Student Affairs, Undergraduate Education, and other campus partners designed to introduce new students to academic life at the University.
 The goal is two-fold: first, to bring new students together for a common reading experience that introduces them to academic discourse prior to the start of classes; and second, to engage the entire UK community in a common intellectual experience through year-long programming.

-New students will obtain FREE copies of the book over the summer at their Summer Advising Conference.
+New students will obtain a FREE copy of the book during their Advising Conference.
 Other students, faculty, and staff may purchase the book through the UK Bookstore.
-Please visit the Events Calendar for information regarding this year's programming.
+Please visit the Programming Calendar for information regarding this year's programming.

 Click here for more information regarding the Common Reading Experience Vision Statement, Mission Statement, Goals, and Learning Outcomes.
 The CRE Advisory Board made up of a small group of faculty, staff, and students meet annually to review the CRE program's mission, learning outcomes, and goals.